watson-developer-cloud/assistant-simple/README.md

 ### Importing the Watson Assistant workspace

-1. In your browser, navigate to [your IBM Cloud console] (https://console.ng.bluemix.net/dashboard/services).
+1. In your browser, navigate to [your IBM Cloud console](https://console.ng.bluemix.net/dashboard/services).

 1. From the **All Items** tab, click the newly created Watson Assistant service in the **Services** list.